Pointers for Presentations

 I mean it!

-In those very few paragraphs, I expect the presenter to demonstrate solid, accurate, thorough understanding of the reading and help fellow students gain something of the same depth of understanding.
+In those very few paragraphs, demonstrate solid, accurate, thorough understanding of the reading, and help fellow students gain something of the same depth of understanding.

 Begin with an (exceedingly brief) introduction.